01 of 10

 There is no easy way for the novice to guide the spring bender so as to curve the copper tubing in a precise manner.
 It takes practice to get the tubing to bend the way you want it to.
 Frankly, you'll find this part of the project the most difficult.
 But fortunately, precision isn't required: all you're looking for is a twist to provide some visual interest.

-On Page 6 we'll turn our attention to the plumbing, beginning with the soldering supplies: essentially, solder, flux and a means of heating the solder.
+We'll turn our attention to the plumbing, beginning with the soldering supplies: essentially, solder, flux and a means of heating the solder.
 The principle behind soldering is simple enough.
 Solder comes in rolls and just looks like wire.
 But the key to solder is this: it's soft and melts easily.
-When it comes into contact with a pipe and attached elbow that have been heated, it wicks into the joint between them.
+When it comes into contact with a pipe and attached elbow that has been heated, it wicks into the joint between them.
 After the solder cools, you have a bond.
 The flux (applied beforehand) cleans the surfaces of the pipe and elbow and results in a better bond.Continue to 6 of 10 below.

 06 of 10

 We turn now to the copper piping that will give us our plumbing for the garden fountain.
 We'll now be working with straight, solid copper pipes, not the flexible tubing.

 The plumbing consists of 1 long and 2 shorter pipes, all joined by copper elbows and soldered together.
 Since we're working with 1/2" pipes, make sure you buy elbows designed to accommodate that diameter.
 The main pipe is 4' long.
 But we had to buy an extra 4' pipe to cut up for the shorter pieces to be... soldered to the main pipe.
 The 2 shorter pieces are 1' long (cut with the pipe-cutter) and will serve as a "spout" and "intake" pipe.